2022 Shortlist Announcement

 The 2022 Literary Prize Judges are;

 - Dr. Márcia Balisciano, Director of Benjamin Franklin House

 - Lord Guy Black, Executive Director of the Telegraph Media Group

 - Wendy Moore, English journalist, author, and historian

-- Dr. Huw David, Director of Development at the Rothermere American Institute, University of Oxford
+- Dr. Huw David, Development Director at Wolfson College, University of Oxford

 - Rory Sutherland, Vice Chairman of Ogilvy Group and Board Member of Benjamin Franklin House